 Crisis & Distress Services in Alberta

-If you or someone you know needs help, there are many free resources across Alberta and Canada offering 24/7 anonymous, confidential, immediate, or short-term interventions for people in crisis or distress.
+If you or someone you know needs help, there are many resources across Alberta and Canada offering 24/7 anonymous, confidential, immediate, or short-term interventions for people in crisis or distress.

 If you need help or are experiencing thoughts of suicide or self harm, please reach out to a helpline.
 If you are concerned about your safety in a relationship, consider calling from a friend’s phone, a public phone, or a work phone.